API Reference

 APPGUARD_STOP_CUSTOMMACROMODE();

-If you need more information about CustomMacroMode, please contact appguard@inca.co.kr or the technical supporter in charge.
+For more information about CustomMacroMode, please contact appguard@inca.co.kr or your designated representative.